 A career in consulting is exceptional.
-If you want to get into consulting career, this primer is for you.
-Use this as your go-to-resource to understand:
+If you want to know how to get into consulting career, this primer is for you.
+Use this as your go-to resource to understand:

 - what consulting is all about

 - different types of consulting businesses

 - mistakes you shouldn’t make in a consulting job

 - how to launch yourself